 For mom: sanitary pads, disposable underpants, TUCKS pads

-Newborn care supplies: bulb syringe, thermometer, diapers, soap, nightgowns and blankets (to use during the hospital stay)
+Newborn care supplies: bulb syringe, thermometer, diapers and wipes, soap, nightgowns, and blankets (to use during the hospital stay)

 Please leave large amounts of money and valuables at home.